softworkz/emby-wiki/Audio-streaming.md

 All of the optional parameters can be viewed using the swagger documentation.

+## Direct Stream
+To direct stream an audio file, simply use the static=true parameter.

 ## Seeking
 When direct streaming, the file will be served statically and client-side seeking will be possible.
 When transcoding, this will not be possible.
 In order to seek you'll have to stop the stream and start a new one using the StartTimeTicks parameter.